-- 1. Students who receive a grade other than "A," or "B" in a course taken for credit toward the graduate degree must comply with a competency-based remediation plan agreed to by the student and a group of CSD faculty.
-If after one remediation the student has still not met all competencies addressed in the course, the student's faculty group may opt to deny the student clinical practicum until competency is met. - 2.
-If a student's overall (cumulative) GPA falls to 2.99 or lower, he/she will not receive any clinical assignments (practicum or externship) until the GPA meets or exceeds 3.00.
+- 1. Students who receive a grade other than "A," or "B" in a course taken for credit toward the graduate degree must comply with a competency-based intervention plan agreed to by the student and a group of CSD faculty.
+If after one intervention the student has still not met all competencies addressed in the course, the student's faculty group may opt to deny the student clinical practicum until competency is met. - 2.
+If a student's overall (cumulative) GPA falls to 2.99 or lower, he/she will not receive any clinical assignments (practicum or externship) until the GPA meets or exceeds 3.00. - 3.
+If a student must repeat a class (due to not meeting the course standards and/or course failure), the student will have 1 attempt to successfully complete the course and achieve the course's standards.